mrfelton/zap-strike-woocommerce/README.md

 In next release user will be able to authenticate via strike oAuth, generate a key and auto-populate in settings.

-Current version also supports API procy via wordpress internal end points so that API key is not passed via JS.
+Current version also supports API proyy via wordpress internal end points so that API key is not passed via JS.
 For that purpose the API URl should be set to https://<YOURWEBSITE.com>/wp-json/strikeapi/v1, caching should be disabled for rest API.

 ## Screenshots